SystemsApproach/ops/intro.rst

 Kubernetes is a container management system.
-It provides a programmatic interface for scaling container instances up and down, setting up virtual networks to interconnect those instances, and opening service ports that external clients can use to access those instances.
+It provides a programmatic interface for scaling container instances up and down, allocating server resources to them, setting up virtual networks to interconnect those instances, and opening service ports that external clients can use to access those instances.
 Behind the scenes, Kubernetes monitors the liveness of those containers, and automatically restarts any that have failed.
 In other words, if you instruct Kubernetes to spin up three instances of microservice X, Kubernetes will do its best to keep three instances of the container that implements X running at all times.

+Kubernetes also provides mechanisms that can be used to configure microservices when they start up, which because of the role they play in cloud management, we will describe in more detail as they are introduced in later chapters.

 .. _reading_k8s:
 .. admonition:: Further Reading